Semidefinite games: Semidefinite games with many Nash equilibria

-\begin{proof} Let the first player play $X^*$.
+\begin{proof} We denote the payoff tensors of the block game by $A$ and $B$.
+Let the first player play $X^*$.
 Since $\alpha_1 + \alpha_2 = 1$, $X^*$ is indeed an admissible strategy of the first player.
-If the second player plays a strategy obtained from $Y^{(k)}$ by filling up with zeroes, then its payoff is $\alpha_1 p_{B^{(k)}}$.
-Since $\alpha_1 p_{B^{(1)}} = \alpha_2 p_{B^{(2)}}$, in the Nash equilibrium $(X^*,Y^*)$ the second player cannot improve her payoff.
-And an analogous argument holds for the best response of the first player to the strategy $Y^*$ of the second player. \end{proof}
+If the second player plays a strategy $\bar{Y}$, we can assume that it is of the form